miayam/miayam/src/statics/miayam.md

 ## The Reason Why I Migrate From Jekyll to Eleventy {#the-reason-why-i-migrate-from-jekyll}
-At first, [miayam.io](https://miayam.io) was a personal blog site built with [Jekyll](https://jekyllrb.com/) using a theme I picked carelessly which I didn't quite understand how to work with.
+At first, [miayam.io](https://miayam.io) was a personal blog site built with [Jekyll](https://jekyllrb.com/) using a theme I pick carelessly without thinking.
+2 years later since its inception, I almost forget half of the code.
+Ruby seems foreign to me.
 The more I tinker with it, the more befuddled I am.
 So, I decided to burn it down and rebuild it from the ground up.

 I was looking for an alternative to [Jekyll](https://jekyllrb.com/) written in `JavaScript` because I am a boring web developer you could find anywhere else.
 I have tried [Gatsby](https://www.gatsbyjs.com/) and wound up getting bored.
 All those shiny new technologies [Gatsby](https://www.gatsbyjs.com/) has to offer are not really what I need.
 I have tried [Hexo](https://hexo.io/), it had similar ambience with [Jekyll](https://jekyllrb.com/) but it didn't spark joy.

 And then, there was [Eleventy](https://www.11ty.dev/)...
 It really is like a magical glove that just fit my brain perfectly.
 It does one thing and does it well.
-A simple SSG (Static Site Generator) that is having no more than is really needed.
+A simple SSG (Static Site Generator) that helps provide minimum barebone for the next generation of [miayam.io](https://miayam.io).
+And for good reason, the batteries are not included.